toharcohen7/GMAIL_PROJECT/Wiki/Android-User-Guide/Settings-Guide.md

    - Profile picture
 3. Tap "Close" to return to the main interface

-**Implementation details:**
-- User information is retrieved from SharedPreferences in the "auth" store
-- Profile image is displayed using Glide with circleCrop transformation

 ### Signing Out

 To sign out from your account:

-1. Tap the three dots (⋮) menu in the top-right corner
+1. Tap the "Sign Out" button located in the top bar.
-2. Select "Sign Out"
-3. The app will:
+2. The app will:
-   - Clear all stored credentials (SharedPreferences)
+   - Clear all stored credentials
    - Terminate your current session
    - Return you to the Sign In screen
-   - Clear the back stack to prevent returning to the inbox
+   - Clear the back stack to prevent returning

-**Implementation details:**
-- SharedPreferences data is cleared with prefs.edit().clear().apply()
-- A new Intent with FLAG_ACTIVITY_NEW_TASK and FLAG_ACTIVITY_CLEAR_TASK flags is used to restart the authentication flow

 ## Email Synchronization